 - Type 1 diabetics (who can’t produce insulin themselves) lose weight if they underdose their insulin.

 How to Control Insulin Levels

-The key point that I want you to take away from this is that managing our insulin levels is far more important for managing our weight than calorie restricting.
+The key point that I want you to take away from this is that managing our insulin levels is far more important for managing our weight than calorie restriction.

 Understanding this and switching focus entirely from calories to insulin levels was what enabled me to lose just over 50lbs (23kg) in 6 months back in 2016 and maintain it ever since.

 So hopefully now you’ll understand why you can forget about calorie counting and just start to manage your insulin levels if you want to lose weight.
-In this post, I’ve given you 5 different ways in which to achieve that.
+Click here to see the separate post about 5 different ways in which to achieve that….